gustavo-eiji/ImageEXIFCleaner/README.md

 After building the `.exe`:

 - Drag image files onto `MetadataCleaner.exe`
-- Cleaned images will appear in:
+- A folder named clean_images containing the processed images will be created.